kingmoc/create-receipt-webhook-slack-notification-cjs-react/README.md

 ![](src/img/Guide-4/hero.JPG)

 ## Overview

-After I capture a checkout and processed the payment, I now want to provide some confirmation of purchase to the customer.
-Thankfully the Commerce.js SDK (post capture) provides all the data needed in order to curate a 'receipt' or conformation page.
-I will be using that data to display to the customer some of the order details and shipping info.
+After capturing the order from the checkout token object successfully using the Commerce.js cart.capture method, you now want to curate a thank-you or confirmation page using the receipt object returned.
+You will also be using that data to display to the customer some of the order details and shipping info.
 Lastly I will incorporate webhooks provided by Commerce.js via the Chec Dashboard to help send a Slack notification that a new order has been placed!
 Let's get started ...

 #### This guide will cover: